 This isn’t the only option when your campervan is in sub-zero conditions.

 The other (arguably better) option is to use a portable oil-free electric radiator.
 This option is better if you like to stay up and read or chat during the evenings, as it will heat the whole van.

 Still feel like you could be warmer?
-If there’s two of you in the van then this cotton flannel lined double sleeping bag will keep you super toasty!
+If there are two of you in the van then this cotton flannel-lined double sleeping bag will keep you super toasty!
 You could also consider purchasing some throws and faux fur blankets to layer up your campervan mattress.

 Opting for a quality campervan mattress